fghaas/cfgmgmtcamp2025/markdown/03-ads.md

 And: Salaries can be adjusted in line with purchasing power, depending on where a person lives.
 But you have to be transparent about this beforehand.

-For example: ‘For full-time employment in [country], a monthly salary of € 5,900 gross applies for this position.
-If you live in another EU country, the salary will be adjusted according to the World Bank's purchasing power parity calculator.’
+For example: "For full-time employment in [country], a monthly salary of € 5,900 gross applies for this position.
+If you live in another EU country, the salary will be adjusted according to the World Bank's purchasing power parity calculator."

 Simple and easy to understand at any time.
 See also: [PPP Salary Converter](https://www.chrislross.com/PPPConverter/)